corsairmarks/planetary_modifier_enhancements/README.md

 This mod is not compatible with achievements because it overwrites data from core Stellaris files.

+### Post-Game Start

+This mod can be safely added to your save after the game has started, but not removed.
+If this mod is not active at game start, you will miss out of the Extensive Moon System (Moon) modifier being applied to the moods of gas giants with Extensive Moon System.

 ## Known Issues

 Overriding an event causes the game to log an error, so expect to see one line in the error.log file similar to: